What is DeFi? Complete Guide 2025

 How to Get Started with DeFi

-You'll need a cryptocurrency wallet that supports DeFi interactions:
+You'll need a digital asset storage solution that supports DeFi interactions:

-• MetaMask - Most popular browser extension wallet
+• MetaMask - Most popular browser extension storage solution

-• Trust Wallet - Mobile wallet with DeFi support
+• Trust Wallet - Mobile storage solution with DeFi support

-• WalletConnect - Protocol for connecting various wallets to DeFi apps
+• WalletConnect - System for connecting various storage solutions to decentralised applications

 Step 2: Buy Ethereum (ETH)

-Most DeFi protocols run on Ethereum, so you'll need ETH for:
+Most decentralised platforms run on Ethereum, so you'll need ETH for:

-Buy ETH on exchanges like Binance or Coinbase, then transfer to your wallet.
+Buy ETH on exchanges like Kraken or Coinbase, then transfer to your storage solution.

 • Aave: Supply assets to earn interest